-Let’s take a closer look at how IT professionals who have CompTIA PenTest+ are qualified for the following cybersecurity jobs:
+Let’s take a closer look at how cybersecurity professionals who have CompTIA PenTest+ are qualified for the following jobs:

 - Penetration tester

-How Does PenTest+ Prepare IT Pros for Cybersecurity Jobs?
+How Does CompTIA PenTest+ Prepare IT Pros for Cybersecurity Jobs?

-Let’s first take a look at how CompTIA PenTest+ prepares IT pros for these positions.
-Right off the bat, it’s important to note that CompTIA exams are developed through an intensive process that includes workshops where people who do these jobs every day come together and discuss what knowledge, skills and abilities are required to perform certain job roles.
+Let’s first take a look at how CompTIA PenTest+ prepares cybersecurity pros for these positions.
+Right off the bat, it’s important to note that CompTIA exams are developed through an intensive process where IT pros come together and discuss what knowledge, skills and abilities are required to perform certain job roles.
 So, you can be sure the topics covered by CompTIA PenTest+ match the knowledge, skills and abilities cybersecurity pros need today.

 - Understand legal and compliance requirements

 - Perform vulnerability scanning and penetration testing using appropriate tools and techniques, and then analyze the results

 It’s no coincidence that these skills are exactly what CompTIA PenTest+ covers.
-(Check out the exam objectives for yourself – for free!)
-Companies are looking to hire qualified IT pros who can confidently handle tasks aligned to the most up-to-date penetration testing, and vulnerability assessment and management skills, which are necessary to determine the resiliency of the network against attacks.
+(Check out the exam objectives for yourself – download them for free!)
+Organizations are looking to hire qualified cybersecurity pros who can confidently handle tasks aligned to the most up-to-date penetration testing, and vulnerability assessment and management skills, which are necessary to determine the resiliency of the network against attacks.
 And the median salaries for these positions back that up.

 5 Jobs You Could Get with CompTIA PenTest+

-If you have CompTIA PenTest+, you may be interested in one of the following in-demand, cybersecurity jobs.
+If you have a CompTIA PenTest+ certification, you may be interested in one of the following in-demand, cybersecurity jobs.

 1. Penetration Tester